piyumisakun/fungal-genome-assembly-and-annotation/02_Genome_Assembly/SSPACE_Preprocessing.md

 ```
 #### Representative Screenshot

-The following screenshot shows the execution of the Bash commands used to automatically generate the `library.txt` configuration file required by SSPACE.
+Figure 2.
+The execution of the Bash commands used to automatically generate the `library.txt` configuration file required by SSPACE.

 ![Library generation](images/Library.png)